 To start back at the beginning, it’s important to understand that all tickets, annual passes, and Express Passes sold at Universal Orlando are non-transferable (which is a very common practice for theme parks).
 This means you cannot legally sell or otherwise give the ownership of your admission to another person.

-This most commonly is a problem when people unwittingly buy partially-used “discount” tickets – they bring their used passes to the turnstiles, and even though there may still be days left on them, the guests can’t get in because they’re using someone else’s tickets.
+This most commonly is a problem when people unwittingly buy partially used “discount” tickets from unscrupulous sellers – they bring their used passes to the turnstiles, and even though there may still be days left on them, the guests can’t get in because they’re using someone else’s tickets.
 As a lot of folks know, theme parks monitor this by requiring guests to have a biometric scan of their thumb or index finger taken, which is linked to each guest’s ticket in the park’s computer system.
 But what about Express Passes?

 Just remember that this is against policy, so if you want to try to share Express Passes, you do so at your own risk.
 We’re not encouraging it – indeed, we’re encouraging you not to do it because you might lose your Express Passes or, even, be banned from the resort.

 We should also note that, while guests don’t have to scan their fingers when they enter the Express lines, the passes themselves are usually scanned.
 This means if you have a basic Express Pass, plan on only being able to use it one time per participating attraction.

 Congratulations – you’re now a Universal Express Pass genius!
 And now that you’ve read this guide, you’ll want to proceed directly to this page: The secret to getting UNLIMITED Express Passes for less.

 - Best day of the week to visit Universal Studios Florida, Islands of Adventure, and Volcano Bay